sergiovitale/INSAR-MONet/README.md

 terms of the license, as specified in the document LICENSE.txt (included in this directory)

-# Prerequisits
-This code is written on Ubuntu system for Python3.7 and uses Pytorch library.

-INSERISCI ENVIRONMENT

 # Usage
 * **data** folder contains three samples images with simulated interferometric SAR phases (corresponding to the examples of the paper);
 Three differente cases can be tested: